rodnaph/singer/README.md

 ## Utilities

-There is also a contributed namespace with some utility functions, meant to provide a cleaner API than PHP's.
+There is also a [utilities namespace](docs/utils.md) with some utility functions, meant to provide a hopefully cleaner API than PHP's.

 ```php
 T::create(array(1,2,3))